The Muppets: Theme parks

 Similar to other Disney characters, the Muppets appear at Disney theme parks, having first appeared at Walt Disney World Resort in 1990.
 Their first featured attraction, Here Come the Muppets, was a live stage show that opened shortly after Jim Henson's death and ran at Disney's Hollywood Studios (known at that time as Disney-MGM Studios) for a year.
-Muppet*Vision 3D, a 4D film attraction that also used Audio-Animatronics characters, opened at Disney's Hollywood Studios on May 16, 1991, exactly one year after Henson's death.
+Muppet*Vision 3D, a 4D film attraction that also featured Audio-Animatronics characters, opened at Disney's Hollywood Studios on May 16, 1991.
 It is Henson's final directorial effort.
 Muppet*Vision 3D subsequently opened at Disney California Adventure, on February 8, 2001; this version closed in 2014.
 The original version of Muppet*Vision 3D at Disney's Hollywood Studios closed on June 8, 2025.

 The Muppets also were featured in The Muppets Present...Great Moments in American History at the Magic Kingdom from 2016 to 2020, and the Muppet Mobile Lab at Epcot in 2007.
 The latter attraction is a free-roving vehicle with Audio-Animatronics figures of Bunsen Honeydew and Beaker.
 As part of Disney's Living Character Initiative, it premiered at Disney California Adventure and later made appearances at Epcot and Hong Kong Disneyland.

 In 2010, the Muppets were the face of the "Give a Day, Get a Disney Day" charity campaign.
 Kermit, Miss Piggy, and Sweetums appeared in daily parades at Disneyland and Magic Kingdom.
 The Muppets appeared in television and print ads for the campaign and were featured prominently on the campaign's web site.

 The Disney Parks have released numerous collector pins featuring the Muppets since 2004.
 These include Limited Edition pins, Hidden Mickey pin collections, mystery pin sets, 2008 pin sets promoting The Muppets, cast lanyard pins, and assorted individual rack pins.
 Over 100 pins displaying the characters have been released overall.

-In November 2024, it was announced that the Rock 'n' Roller Coaster Starring Aerosmith attraction at Disney's Hollywood Studios will be re-themed to the Muppets.
-It is scheduled to open in summer 2026.
+In November 2024, it was announced that the Rock 'n' Roller Coaster Starring Aerosmith attraction at Disney's Hollywood Studios would be re-themed to the Muppets.
+The re-themed attraction opened as Rock 'n' Roller Coaster Starring The Muppets with The Electric Mayhem as the marquee artist on May 26, 2026.

+In 2025, the Muppets began appearing in a preshow for World of Color Happiness! at Disney California Adventure, in celebration of the 70th anniversary of both the Muppets and Disneyland.